Advisor: Marion Young

 Campus Activities Board

 The Dance Team is a great club for students interested in making new friends, supporting your school, being a part of an exceptional dance team, and having fun.
-During our 2012-2013 season, the team had the wonderful opportunity to travel to Florida and perform in Walt Disney World.
-This season we are looking forward to continuing to entertain fans at basketball games and competing in regional dance competitions.
+This season, we are looking forward to continuing to entertain fans at basketball games and competing in regional dance competitions.

 Exercise and Sports Performance